Heartbreak and Healthy Coping Habits: Ways to Avoid Substances to Deal with Grief

 Start A Journal

-Psychological research shows that journaling stressful events helps you come to terms with the emotions involved with them.
+Psychological research shows that journaling stressful events help you come to terms with the emotions involved with them.
 Keeping a journal of your journey through the breakup can often give you insights about moving past it.
 Journaling can help you realize that many dating relationships will eventually end, and allow you to focus on the lessons you can learn from this particular type of ending.

 When you feel devastated, write about the benefits of this relationship ending.
 You can even use journaling to analyze the way you are handling your emotions.
 For example, if you have a drunken night out or feel like you are relying too much on substances to work through the pain, you can write about how this makes you feel and come up with other ways to work through your emotions instead of relying on alcohol or drugs.